hbkworld/open-api-tutorials/tutorials/programmers_toolbox.md

 transducers = requests.get(base_url + "/channels/input/all/transducers").json()
 ```

-The returned result of the detection includes the fields `requiresCcld` and `requires200V`, which can be used to configure the front-end e.g. to enable the [CCLD](https://www.bksv.com/en/transducers/signal-conditioning/ccld) supply.
+The returned result of the detection includes the fields `requiresCcld` and `requires200V`, which can be used to configure the front end e.g. to enable the [CCLD](https://www.bksv.com/en/transducers/signal-conditioning/ccld) supply.

 However, be aware that those values, while accurate in most cases, are nothing more than best guesses.
-They are based on a transducer database embedded in the module firmware, combined with heuristics to determine the requirements of the transducer in question; in other words, they are merely suggestions and should be overridden by the end-user if needed.
+They are based on a transducer database embedded in the module firmware, combined with heuristics to determine the requirements of the transducer in question; in other words, they are merely suggestions and should be overridden by the end user if needed.

-Also note that the use of polarisation voltage requires a front-panel with LEMO connectors such as the [UA-2101-060](https://www.bksv.com/en/instruments/daq-data-acquisition/lan-xi-daq-system/frontpanels/ua-2101).
+Also note that the use of polarisation voltage requires a front panel with LEMO connectors such as [Front Panel UA-2101](https://www.bksv.com/en/instruments/daq-data-acquisition/lan-xi-daq-system/frontpanels/ua-2101).

 Not all transducers support TEDS.
 It is possible to manually add transducer information including the transducer type, serial number, sensitivity and engineering unit to the measurement setup.